Geuthur/EVE-Alert/README.md

 ## Donation

-I know it is simple, but if you want to support me here: https://www.paypal.com/paypalme/HellRiderZ
+I know it is simple Script, but if you want to support me here: https://www.paypal.com/paypalme/HellRiderZ

 ## Terms